 Sunifiram was first synthesized in 2000 by scientists at the University of Firenze in Italy.

-It is also believed to be a potential treatment for a variety of neurological disorders including Alzheimer’s disease, Parkinson’s disease, and amnesia.
+Very little research on it is currently available, but preliminary animal studies indicate that it may be a highly effective nootropic as well as a potential treatment for a variety of neurological disorders including Alzheimer’s disease, Parkinson’s disease, and amnesia.

 Benefits and Effects